opengisch/QField-docs/documentation/how-to/pg-service.en.md

     :material-monitor: Desktop Preparation

     1. Direct to *Plugins* > *Manage and Install Plugins*
-    2. Search for "PG service parser" (icon of the Postgres Elephant) and install it.
+    2. Search for "PG service parser" (icon of the PostgresSQL Elephant) and install it.
     3. Once installed, in the QGIS toolbar, the same icon should appear.
     4. Upon clicking on the icon a new window will appear.
-    5. If you never set-up a service file before, the plugin will automatically create a new file in the proper directory.
+    5. If you never set-up a service file before, the plugin will automatically create a new file in a proper default directory, which ensures QGIS will be able to read it.
-    **Note:** In order for QGIS to read the `pg_service.conf` file, it needs to be stored in the right directory of your computer.
     !![Create config file](../assets/images/pg-service_create_config_file.png,500px)

     6. Click on "Create file at default location" and leave the default name.

-    Now you can create configure your service with your database information with a new service.
+    Now you can configure the database information which will be stored as a PG service.

     **Create service**

     1. Click on the green plus within the PG service parser plugin
     2. Add the different setting options by clicking on each required option and click "OK"
-    3. Enter the database information by double-clicking on the different sections.
+    3. Edit the database information by double-clicking on the different sections.
-    4. Once you are done, you can close the window.
+    4. Once you are done, click on the Update service button so save the configuration.
+    5. Keep the window open, as we will use it in the next section.

     !![Service details](../assets/images/pg-service_service_details.png)

     **Connection to PostGIS via service**

-    1. In your Browser right-click on the *PostGIS Elephant* > *New Connection*
-    2. Instead of entering all your the database information, just add your service name and "Test the connection".
-    If successful, click "Ok"
+    1. Within the dialog of the PG service parser plugin, go to the QGIS Connections tab.
+    2. If needed, select the service you'll use to connect to PostGIS.
+    3. Click on the green plus to add a new connection.
+    4. Click on "OK" to accept a default connection name or enter your preferred name for the connection, which could contain spaces.
+    5. Double click on the new entry displayed and click on the Test Connection button.
+If successful, click OK.
+    **Note:** You can edit connection details to "also list tables with no geometry" or "Use estimated table metadata" to customize your connection.
+    6. Once you are done, you can close the plugin dialog.

+    The new QGIS Connection will appear in your browser, listed under the PostgreSQL item.

 ## Connection to PostGIS in QField

-If you have connected to PostGIS using the PG Service file and not directly, it is also necessary to add the information either on your mobile device directly or within QFieldCloud as a "Secret".
+If you have connected to PostGIS using the PG Service file and, it is also necessary to add the service file either on your mobile device directly or within QFieldCloud as a "Secret".

 ### Configuration on Mobile Device

-If you copy your projects via cable to your device, you will also have to copy the information of the database to the right right directory on your device.
+If you copy your projects via cable to your device, you will also have to copy the service file to the right directory on your device.
 Generally, the QField directory for Android can be found under `/Android/data/ch.opengis.qfield/files/QField.` !!!
 Note

-   Due to the restrictions of Android, you will only be able to access the directory when being connected via cable to the computer.
+    **1.** Due to the restrictions of Android, you will only be able to access the directory when being connected via cable to the computer.
-   The only other possible option you have is to set your device to root (not recommended)
+    The only other possible option you have is to set your device to root (not recommended).
+    **2.** Unlike on *NIX systems where the file is named .pg_service.conf, the file on Android is named pg_service.conf without a leading dot sign (.).

 ### Configuration on QFieldCloud